Maitreyee12aug/Anti-Rumor-Context-Integration-RAG-system/README.md

 ---

-> ⚠️ Citation Notice: This repository is the official implementation of
-> "Anti-Rumor Context Integration: A Novel RAG System for Automated Factual Correction", accepted in the 7th International Conference on Advances in Distributed Computing and Machine Learning.
+> ⚠️ Citation Notice: This repository is the official implementation of "Anti-Rumor Context Integration: A Novel RAG System for Automated Factual Correction," accepted in the 7th International Conference on Advances in Distributed Computing and Machine Learning.
 > (Maitreyee Ganguly, Paramita Dey, Soumik Pal — Government College of Engineering and Ceramic Technology, Kolkata).
 > If you use this code or build upon this work, please cite our paper using the BibTeX entry at the bottom of this README.